 While they are engaged with their course work, Duke students also have plenty of space for imagination and exploration through service and study abroad opportunities.
 DukeEngage, a fully funded immersive summer service program, allows students to address critical human needs and provide meaningful assistance to communities in the US and abroad.
 Each year students participate in a variety of civic engagement activities such as environmental advocacy, community outreach, global health, education, social entrepreneurship, and more.

-A private institution tracing its roots to 1838, Duke enrolls approximately 6,640 undergraduate and 9,350 graduate students today who represent every state in the nation and over 60 foreign countries.
-The University continues to evolve in response to the changing needs of the world in which its graduates serve.
+A private institution tracing its roots to 1838, Duke enrolls approximately 6,449 undergraduate and 8,383 graduate and professional students who represent every state in the nation and over 80 countries around the world.
+The University continues to evolve in response to the changing needs of the world its graduates serve.

 Life at Duke

 Duke’s home campus in Durham, North Carolina, a city of more than 270,000 people, comprises 254 buildings on 8,532 acres, including 7,044 acres of Duke Forest (see sidebar).
 The campus is divided into four main areas: West, East, and Central campuses and the Medical Center, which are all connected via a free bus service.

 Duke students often refer to the campus as the “Gothic Wonderland,” a nickname referring to the Collegiate Gothic architecture of West Campus.
 Much of the campus was designed by Julian Abele, one of the first prominent African American architects.
 In 2016, Travel + Leisure listed Duke among the most beautiful college campuses in the United States.